 Classroom Manager/Multi-Media Specialist - Office of the University Registrar (OUR)

 This position directly supports the teaching needs of Georgetown University faculty by ensuring that all technology, instructional materials, and classroom services are available for teaching and academic programs in General Purpose Classrooms (GPCs) administered by the Office of the University Registrar (OUR) on the Main Campus of Georgetown University.
-This Classroom Manager (CM) ensures each assigned GPC on the Main Campus is unlocked, powered up, tested and ready for instruction by the first class scheduled in that GPC that day.
-The position works 6:00 a.m. to 10:00 a.m. each weekday to ensure that each of his or her assigned GPCs in an assigned zone is conducive to teaching and learning, to assure that faculty teaching and students' learning needs are met in a timely, continuous and proficient fashion.
+This Classroom Manager (CM) ensures each assigned GPC on the Main Campus is unlocked, reset, furnished, powered up, tested and ready for instruction before the day shift staff leave for the day.
+The position works 6:30pm - 10:30 pm Sunday through Thursday to ensure that all of Georgetown's GPCs are conducive to teaching and learning, to assure that faculty teaching and students' learning needs are met in a timely, continuous and proficient fashion.
 Provides equipment and supplies, coordinates the services of CETS student assistants, and sets-up the more complicated technology requests, and frequently coordinates the media and software needed for instruction.
 Maintains inventories of equipment, peripherals and supplies as required.
 The incumbent diagnoses, troubleshoots, repairs and maintains a preventative maintenance schedule on all equipment, peripherals and software in the classrooms.
 The position provides desktop support for all CETS computers in classrooms and interactive computer classrooms, and best-efforts support of all user BYOD connected to installed technology systems.
 The CM identifies the first faculty member using a GPC as assigned, ascertains the needs of that instructor, trains him or her in the operation of installed base technology, and monitors class activity to ensure problem free instruction.
 The CM monitors classroom infrastructure, as well as the supply of chalk, white board markers, and erasers in the classrooms, including the condition of any aspect of those spaces.
 The position ensures that the designated chair count and ADA table are maintained within each GPC.
-The position performs other duties as necessary, including serving patrons in the ICC 121 office of CETS, occasional support of GPCs in other areas of the Main Campus, and participates in University meetings and departmental planning.
+The position performs other duties as necessary, including serving patrons in the ICC 121 office of CETS, supervising the work of student employees, opening and closing the rooms and offices of CETS after hours, participating in University meetings and departmental planning, and performing other duties and tasks as assigned.

 Under general supervision, the duties for this position include but are not limited to: